-■ Towards Carbon Neutrality (2007)162: The plan focuses on the mitigation of carbon through the corporate performance of Nottinghamshire County Council bringing together work in the areas of energy from buildings, street lighting, travel and transport, waste and procurement.
+- East Midlands Low Carbon Energy Opportunities Final Report (2011)162: The report assesses the technical potential for renewable and low carbon energy technologies to support low carbon energy development up to 2030. - Towards Carbon Neutrality (2007)163: The plan focuses on the mitigation of carbon through the corporate performance of Nottinghamshire County Council bringing together work in the areas of energy from buildings, street lighting, travel and transport, waste and procurement.

-■ Infrastructure Study and Delivery Plan Draft Report (2016)163: The plan is currently evolving alongside the development of the Local Plan and assesses the quality and capacity of infrastructure for transport, water supply, wastewater and its treatment, energy (including heat), telecommunications, utilities, waste, health, social care, education, flood risk and coastal management, and its ability to meet forecast demands.
+Infrastructure Study and Delivery Plan Draft Report (2016) 164: The plan is currently evolving alongside the development of the Local Plan and assesses the quality and capacity of infrastructure for transport, water supply, wastewater and its treatment, energy (including heat), telecommunications, utilities, waste, health, social care, education, flood risk and coastal management, and its ability to meet forecast demands.

-- 11.1 Mansfield's total energy usage reduced by 14.4% between 2008 and 2013.
-This represents a bigger reduction than both the regional East Midlands average (6.9%) and the UK average (7.8%).
-164 - 11.2 In 2015, the estimate of carbon dioxide emissions for Mansfield was 4.5 tonnes per head.
-Since 2009 there has been a reduction in carbon dioxide emissions of 2.1 tonnes per head for Mansfield.
-This is less of a reduction per capita than achieved at the County (reduction of 2.3 tonnes per capita) and regional (reduction of 2.9 tonnes per capita) level.
-Table 11.1 shows the statistics below.165
+- 11.2.1 Mansfield's total energy usage reduced by 14.4% between 2008 and 2013.
+This represents a bigger reduction than both the regional East Midlands average (6.9%) and the UK average (7.8%).165 - 11.2.2 In 2015, the estimate of carbon dioxide emissions for Mansfield was 4.5 tonnes per head. - 11.2.3 Since 2009 there has been a reduction in carbon dioxide emissions of 2.1 tonnes per head for Mansfield.
+This is less of a reduction per capita than achieved at the County (reduction of 2.3 tonnes per capita) and regional (reduction of 2.9 tonnes per capita) level. - 11.2.4 Table 11.1 shows the statistics below 166